dennisinteractive/dennis_client/README.md

 FAQ
 ---

+- How to attach Sponsored content fields to existing content types:
+// Set all content types that will have the fields attached. variable_set('dennis_client_bundles', ['article', 'review', 'gallery_adv']);
+// Call this function
+dennis_client_add_fields_to_bundles();

-To attach fields programmatically to a new content type:
+- How to attach fields programmatically to a new content type:
 // Get existing configuration.
 $bundles = variable_get('dennis_client_bundles');
 // Add new content type.